CWSpear/angular-postman/README.md

 * **2013-09-30** Initial release.

-## Contributions

-[Mattia Larentis](https://github.com/nostalgiaz) helped me with the idea for the data-attributes and doing the options via an object.

 ## Roadmap

 I want to add some more configuration options, such as some pre-defined animations, icons, placement, etc.